BestTimesToVisit.com Logo

 money

-While ATMs are widely available in cities, carry some cash for smaller towns and rural areas.
-Sri Lankan Rupees (LKR) are the currency, and it's wise to exchange a bit at the airport upon arrival for immediate needs, but you'll often get better rates at local banks or exchange bureaus in tourist hubs like Kandy or Galle.
+While ATMs are common in cities, carry some cash for smaller towns and rural areas.
+Exchange some money at the airport upon arrival for convenience, but you'll often get slightly better rates at banks in larger towns.
+Keep small change handy for tips and local markets.

 food